Best & Worst Disney Parks in the World

 It’s been an up and down few years for Magic Kingdom.
 Happily Ever After returned and TRON Lightcycle Run is an excellent addition.
 Tiana’s Bayou Adventure also opened, and Disney Starlight Night Parade debuted.
 All positive additions, although the latter two are a bit more mixed.

-However, growing pains have emerged in the second half of 2025.
-Walt Disney World is building two all-new Cars attractions in a reimagined area of Frontierland and Villains Land expansion at Magic Kingdom, essentially between and behind Big Thunder and Haunted Mansion.
-Those are likely pluses from a ride roster perspective in the long-term once they debut between 2028 and 2030.
-The problem is the next few years, in the lead-up to those lands opening.
+In the meantime, Magic Kingdom faces growing pains to accomplish its expansion.
+Walt Disney World is building two all-new Cars attractions in a reimagined area of Frontierland and Villains Land expansion at Magic Kingdom, essentially between and behind Big Thunder and Haunted Mansion and replacing the Rivers of America and Tom Sawyer Island.

 With all of that said, Magic Kingdom has a certain beauty, grandiosity, and sentimentality.
 This sense of escape and suspension of disbelief makes it really appealing.
 Still, as the crown jewel park at Disney’s largest and most popular resort complex in the world, Magic Kingdom deserves better.
 Plan your visit with our comprehensive Walt Disney World Vacation Planning Guide.